tetraketra/protos/README.md

-# protos
+# ProtOS
-ProtOS, the protogen "operating system" (not really) for my very own Jasper.
+The protogen "operating system" (not really) for my very own Jasper!